pedroosmaFever/GettingandCleaningDataPOS/Codebook.md

   subject who has performed the experiment.
 Integer between 1 and 30.

 activity
   activity being performed by the subject.
-Currently these values are avaiable:
+Currently these values are available:
     WALKING
     WALKING_UPSTAIRS
     WALKING_DOWNSTAIRS